 • Being a member of the household of anyone who meets the above criteria

-Anyone who qualifies under these conditions will have NHR status from the date that they become a tax resident — whether that’s in 2024 or in the first quarter of 2025 — until December 31, 2033.
+Anyone who qualifies under these conditions will have NHR status from the date they become a tax resident - whether in 2024 or the first quarter of 2025 - until December 31, 2033.

-The State Budget proposal has introduced a new program known as the Incentivised Tax Status Program (ITS) or the Tax Incentive for Scientific Research and Innovation, which is replacing the existing NHR tax regime.
+The State Budget proposal has introduced a new program known as the Incentivised Tax Status Program (ITS) or the Tax Incentive for Scientific Research and Innovation, which replaces the existing NHR tax regime.

-Those who qualify will benefit from a flat tax rate of 20 percent on eligible professional income arising from Portugal and possibly an exemption on professional foreign-sourced income.
-They will also have an exemption on the majority of foreign-sourced income, such as dividends, interest, capital gains, and rents.
+Those who qualify will benefit from a flat tax rate of 20 percent on eligible professional income from Portugal and possibly an exemption on professional foreign-sourced income.
+They will also be exempted from most foreign-sourced income, such as dividends, interest, capital gains, and rents.
 However, unlike under the existing NHR program, this excludes pensions.
-These benefits will last for a 10-year period.
+These benefits will last for ten years.

 To qualify, individuals must fulfill the following conditions: